codeclou/docker-sonatype-nexus-repository-oss/README.md

 Dockerized [Sonatype Nexus Repository Manager OSS](https://www.sonatype.com/nexus-repository-oss) ready to use as Proxy for most common Repositories.

-:bangbang: WORK IN PROGRESS :bangbang:

-**:red_circle: Note:** This docker image is pre configured to run in a trusted network of a startup.
-**Security is configured loosely** so that the Nexus OSS just acts as a 'Proxy' for all repositories out in the world.
-The primary focus is to safe bandwidth when downloading maven jars or docker images from the internet.
-If you care for security and want to upload artifacts - that should not be downloadable without authentication - to Nexus OSS, please do not use this image!
-You can also use the [official Docker Image](https://hub.docker.com/r/sonatype/nexus3/)

 -----

 &nbsp;

 ### Prerequisites

  * Runs as non-root with fixed UID 10777 and GID 10777.
 See [howto prepare volume permissions](https://github.com/codeclou/doc/blob/master/docker/README.md).
  * See [howto use SystemD for named Docker-Containers and system startup](https://github.com/codeclou/doc/blob/master/docker/README.md).